CheeziCrew/Swissgit/readme.md

 Feel free to create a pull request if you have suggestions on changes.
 Or create an issue if you find something that is behaving wierdly, have a question or suggestion.

 ## License
+This project is licensed under the [MIT License](LICENSE).
+You can find the full text of the license in the [LICENSE](LICENSE) file.

 ## Acknowledgements

+Theo the cat for moral support.

-Contribute and your name might end up here.
+Contribute in any way, shape or form and your name might end up here.

 ## Contact Information

 ## FAQs

-Include frequently asked questions here.
+The answer to all your questions are maybe.